The CARES Act & More: Info for Nonprofits and Small Businesses

 A highlight of some of the business-related elements of the Coronavirus Aid, Relief, and Economic Security (CARES) Act and more is below.

-- Paycheck Protection Program: (reopened July 6th, deadline Aug.
+- Paycheck Protection Program: (reopened July 6th, CLOSED Aug.
 8th) Loans to 501(c)(3) and 501(c)(19) tax-exempt organizations with up to 500 employees.
 These low-interest Small Business Administration (SBA) loans, generally for two and a half months of average payroll costs (limits apply), may be forgiven entirely if the borrower limits salary reductions to no more than 25% and maintains staffing levels for eight weeks after getting the loan.
 The SBA has created a Lender Match tool to get small businesses connected.
 To apply for loan forgiveness visit PPP Loan Forgiveness Application.

 - Economic Injury Disaster Loans (EIDL): SBA disaster lending program for loans of up to $2 million with interest set at 2.75% for nonprofits (and grants of a quick $10,000).
 Payments of principal and interest may be deferred for up to four years.